 Though anti-money laundering is a significant topic with plenty of literature, the relevance of AML/CFT Compliance difficulties in banks and RegTech efficacy is unique, challenging, and intriguing.
 There have been very few empirical investigations in this domain, and there is still much to be discovered in this innovative and challenging field.
 Future research studies should investigate the role of machine learning and artificial intelligence in detecting money laundering (Al-Suwaidi & Nobanee, 2020).
 Excessive AML reporting by banks, dubbed "crying wolf," is compromising the substance of AML reporting (Takáts, 2011).
-Despite the adoption of high-cost technological solutions, there is a more significant proportion of false positive alerts (95%) (IBM, 2019) (Joshua, 2018) that Compliance Experts in the banking industry should investigate.
-Because academic research studies on these topics are sparse, there is still a need to investigate and identify the causes and recommend corrective actions.
+Despite the adoption of high-cost technological solutions, there is a more significant proportion of false positive alerts (95%) (IBM, 2019) (Joshua, 2018) that Compliance Experts in the banking industry should investigate and identify the causes and recommend corrective actions.